solrcloudpy/solrcloudpy/README.rst

 * Centralized index management
 * Near-realtime search

-It is meant to be compatible with solr versions *4.6* to *5.0*.
+It is compatible with versions 4.6 up to 5.5.
 The API is meant to be close to pymongo's API, where one can access collections and databases as simple attributes or dictionary keys.

+As of 2016, this library is maintained by the Solrcloudpy community.
+Contributions are welcome.

 Usage
 -------